Make space for wildlifeMake your donation

 What we are doing?

 We’re protecting all sorts of species that are in danger because of habitat destruction – water voles, otters, stag beetles and mountain hares – the list goes on.
 We carry out research.
 We repair and connect up wild areas and work with developers to consider the impact on wildlife when using or building on green spaces.
+We need your help to make space for wildlife.

 Hedgehogs are our only spiny mammal, and are a gardener’s best friend.
 But we have lost one in three hedgehogs since 2000.
 They’re losing the spaces they need to feed and hibernate in both the countryside and in our towns.
 They’re dying out as a result.